 ROKAF first C-390 (Embraer)

-Once formally accepted, the Republic of Korea Air Force will become the fourth operator of the C-390 after Brazil, Portugal and Hungary.
+Once formally accepted, the Republic of Korea Air Force could become the fourth operator of the C-390 after Brazil, Portugal and Hungary.

 As of early 2026, Embraer had delivered 14 aircraft under the program, including eight to the Brazilian Air Force, four to Portugal and two to Hungary.